Berkeley Lab Teaching Scholars

 Info session slides

-Hours will be logged through Galaxy Digital under Activities with K-12 once the initial application has been reviewed and accepted.
+Hours will be logged through the service portal under Activities with K-12 once the initial application has been reviewed and accepted.

 Focus Tracks